nobuyuki83/Physics-based_Animation_2023S/task10/README.md

 ## Problem 2

-This code simulate the motion of rigid body.
-There is no external force.
+This code simulates the motion of rigid body without any external force or translational movement.

+Add some code around `line 110` to update the rotation matrix and the angular velocity.

+The energy and the angular momentum should preserve for some extent.

-Wait until the program simulate the motion until `time=200`.
+Wait until the program stops after simulating the motion until `time=200`.
 Save the screenshot image overwriting `task10/problem2.png`

 ![problem2](problem2.png)

-Run the program for a while to let the minimization converge.
-Write down the converged energy shown in standard output below.

 ## After Doing the Assignment